egeldenhuys/docks/CONTRIBUTING.md

 This project will follow the [Gitflow Workflow].

 ## Pull Request Process
-1. When your feature/fix is complete create a pull request to merge your barnch into `develop`
+1. When your feature/fix is complete create a pull request to merge your branch into `develop`
 2. Use a title that reflects the work done and a summary to give context on the change [^2].
   If it is a visual change, including a screenshot may be helpful.